fricciardi/datetime2/docs/index.rst

    Return a :class:`Time` object that represents the current moment in the day.
 It is possible to add a correction to this time.

-   In version 0.5, time correction is not implemented, although the constructor supports it.
+   In version 0.6, time correction is not implemented, although the constructor accepts it.

 :class:`Time` instances are immutable, so they can be used as dictionary keys.
 They can also be pickled and unpickled.
 In boolean contexts, all :class:`Time`